rpgreview/papersandpaychecks/cow-orkers.md

 A character with the Lead Cheer perk can encourage others to perform tasks as long as they are in eyeshot or hearing range.
 This effectively provides a +2 bonus to their Inspire skill.

+**Longshot**

+A character with the longshot ability gains an additional range category, "longshot" which is a -6 penalty to hit and eight-times the base range of the missile weapon or firearm.

 **Martial Proficiency**

 A character with the Martial Proficiency skill gains a +2 bonus to melee and missile skills.
 Boring, but useful.

+**Multimissile**

+A character with the multimissile perk can fire twice as many missiles per action, due to their rapid ability to draw and load.
+It does not, however, applies to automatic or burst fire.

 **Miracle**